Dissertation and Thesis Submission

 The order below is meant to be a suggestion for best practice.
 You may find that the order of completion differs in your own case, particularly steps 5-11.
 Feel free to contact us if you have additional questions about any of the items listed.

 1. Advance to Candidacy and Apply to Graduate

-Master's students must file an application for advancement to candidacy no later than the first day of the quarter in which they plan to graduate.
-The master's application for candidacy is accessed through R'Grad.
+Master's students must file an Application for Candidacy for Master's Degree no later than the first day of the quarter in which they plan to graduate.
+The master's Application for Candidacy is accessed through R'Grad.